 - Agency vs. Natural

 - Science primarily deals with the law-like behavior of events rather than the agent that caused them to happen.
 For example, science might describe the operation of a machine without considering either the designer or the builder.
 However, our culture often thinks of nature as the cause of events.
 This way of thinking would have been completely foreign to the ancient Hebrews.
 In fact it would have been foreign to the early scientists such as Newton.
-Newton didn't think that he had explained the solar system when he came up with his law of gravitation.
+Newton didn't think that he had explained the solar system when he came up with his laws of motion and gravitation.
 This law could explain why the orbits of planets were elliptical, but it said nothing about the origin of the planets and how they came to be located in their relative positions.
 Ancient cultures such as the Hebrews tended to view everything in terms of the supernatural.
-To the Hebrew, if something could not be viewed as due the action of another human, then it must be due to God.
+To the Hebrew God was completely in charge and they marveled at his works.

 - The Whole vs. The Particular